Italian Gothic architecture: Early Italian Gothic (13th century)

 The Franciscans were founded by Saint Francis of Assisi in 1208.
 Their doctrine called for reaching out to the general population with their message, which meant constructing churches with large naves without any visual obstacles for preaching sermons to large congregations.
 Unlike Cistercian churches, they welcomed art in their architecture.
 The upper parts of their first major church, the Basilica of San Francesco of Assisi (1228–1253) were decorated with colourful murals by Cimabue depicting the lives of the Saints.
 The Basilica was in the form of a simple Latin cross, and had none of the aspirations to great height of the French Gothic style.
 It was built of brick, covered with plaster on the inside.
 The stained glass windows were reduced in size, simple and colourless.

-The Franciscans constructed another important church, San Francesco, Bologna, in (1236–30), which was closer to the French Gothic model.
+The Franciscans constructed another important church, San Francesco, Bologna, in 1236 to 1230 that was closer to the French Gothic model.
 It was built of red brick, beginning a tradition in Bologna architecture that lasted for two centuries.
 The facade was similar to those of Romanesque churches, but inside it had a more Gothic form, with aisles, an ambulatory with radiating chapels, and flying buttresses.
 Other important early buildings included the Parma Baptistery by Benedetto Antelami and the Basilica di Sant'Andrea in Vercelli, which showed Antelami's influence.

-Siena Cathedral (1215–1263) begun in the mid-13th century, is another major landmark church of early Italian Gothic.
+Siena Cathedral (1215–1263), which was begun in the mid-13th century, is another major landmark church of early Italian Gothic.
 Its interior is a mixture of Gothic and Romanesque elements, such as the domed crossing tower, and horizontal banding of the interior columns with polychrome marble.
 The most striking and original Gothic feature is the decorated screen facade on the west end, with sculptural decoration designed and partly carved by Giovanni Pisano in 1284–1320.